openstyles/stylus/BUILD.md

 ## Translation

-We host transalation files (`message.json`) on Transifex.
+We host locale files (`message.json`) on Transifex.
 To pull files from Transifex, run

 ```
 npm run update-locales